 - You may need to sort glyphs to optimize a font’s performance – if you place glyphs that are used most often at the beginning of the glyph collection in some cases it may improve performance.

 - You may need to sort glyphs according to some logical sequence.
-Some programs (for example, Adobe InDesign) have a “glyph insert” feature (the Glyphs panel) that shows the collection of glyphs sorted exactly as it is in the font file.
+Some programs (for example, Adobe InDesign) have a “glyph insert” feature (the Glyphs panel) which shows the collection of glyphs sorted exactly as it is in the font file.

 Please note that sorting of the glyphs has no effect on glyph encoding or names.
 It is simply the physical order of glyphs in the file, also called “Glyph ID” or “glyph index” order.
 To see the effects of sorting, or to sort glyphs manually, switch the Font window to the Index mode: